Politics of Bosnia and Herzegovina: State Court

 The Court of Bosnia and Herzegovina consists of three divisions – Administrative, Appellate and Criminal – having jurisdiction over cases related to the state-level law and executive, as well as appellate jurisdiction over cases initiated in the entities.

 A War Crimes Chamber was introduced in January 2005, and has adopted two cases transferred from the ICTY, as well as dozens of war crimes cases originally initiated in cantonal courts.

 The State Court also deals with organized crime, and economic crime including corruption cases.
 For example, the former member of the Presidency Dragan Čović was on trial for alleged involvement in organized crime.

 Human Rights Chamber

 The Human Rights Chamber for Bosnia and Herzegovina (Dom za ljudska prava za Bosnu i Hercegovinu) existed between March 1996 and 31 December 2003.
 It was a judicial body established under the Annex 6 of the General Framework Agreement for Peace in Bosnia and Herzegovina (Dayton Agreement).

 Entities

 The two Entities have Supreme Courts.
 Each entity also has a number of lower courts.
 There are 10 cantonal courts in the Federation, along with a number of municipal courts.
-The Republika Srpska has five municipal courts.
+The Republika Srpska has seven district (okrug) courts.